top of page

 Eligible Property Types Under FHA 2 - 4 Unit Guidelines

-When exploring the FHA multifamily loan guidelines, it’s crucial to understand the eligible property types that fall under these rules; primarily, they include duplexes, triplexes and fourplexes.
+When exploring the FHA multifamily loan guidelines, it’s crucial to understand the eligible property types that fall under these rules; primarily, they include duplexes, triplexes, and fourplexes.

 Types of properties allowed (duplex, triplex, fourplex).